hiddenillusion/IR/Analysis/Triage/Windows/README.md

 ## Usage

+The main use case for this script is to point it at a mounted image to easily pull some sniper artifacts for later processing with additional tools.

-1. From an elevated command prompt, run `python WindowsTriage.py` .
-By default, the following will be collected:
+1. From an elevated command prompt, run `python WindowsTriage.py`

 # `ir_sniper.bat`